GarthSnyder/PromiseKit/Documents/FAQ.md

 all handlers have been executed, the promise is deallocated.
 So you only need to retain the promise if you need to refer to its final value after its chain has completed.

-## Where should I put my `catch`?

-`catch` deliberately terminates the chain.
-You should put it low in your promise hierarchy at a point as close to the root as possible.
-Typically, this would be somewhere such as a view controller, where your `catch` can then display a message to the user.

-This means you should be writing one catch for many `then`s and returning promises that do not have internal `catch` handlers of their own.

-This is obviously a guideline; do what is necessary.

 ## How do branched chains work?

 Suppose you have a promise: